 This is up to you and your comfort level when traveling.
-We are hopeful that the situation will improve and travel restrictions will lessen as the year goes on.
+We are hopeful that the situation will improve and travel restrictions will lessen as we move into 2021 and a possible vaccine gets developed.
 It also depends on where you are going.
-Areas that are not major centers of the COVID-19 outbreak can be safely postponed rather than cancelled.
-If your trip is to Europe, China, Japan, South Korea or Iran at the very least you will need to postpone.
+Areas that are not major centers of the COVID-19 outbreak can be safely postponed rather than canceled.
+If your trip is to Europe, China, Japan, South Korea, or Iran at the very least you will need to postpone.
 If you are uncertain when you are able to travel again or are experiencing high levels of stress and anxiety around traveling, it is probably best to cancel and try to get refunded.

 Will I get quarantined if I do travel?
 What will happen if I do get quarantined?

 That depends on where you are traveling.
 Domestic travel does not pose as much of a risk right now.
 However, if you choose to travel internationally chances are high you will get quarantined, especially when arriving back in the U.S. When arriving at a new destination, you may undergo a series of health screenings during customs, and you may be asked to self-quarantine for 14 days.
 Depending on the destination, some countries may bar your entrance.
 For more information please see the CDC’s website here.